EnigmaCurry/arch-ppa/README.md

 include things like viruses or trojans, or downloading from a weird URL.

-I wanted a way to maintain my own repository of PKGBUILDs, downloaded from the AUR, that I have manually verified.
-Building and installing packages built from those pre-verified PKGBUILDs resolves the insecurity of the AUR in my mind.
+This tool builds packages from a directory tree of PKGBUILD files.
+The idea is that you put this directory into a version control system only after having verified the PKGBUILD files are correct and non-malicious.
+Additionally, the packages are signed with your own gpg key (and verified by the client on installation.)
+This resolves the insecurity of the AUR in my mind.
 This gives me the full power of the AUR, but allows me to automate my package installs in a way that I never felt comfortable with before.
 Seriously, why does pacaur have a `--noconfirm` option?
 That's scary.
+Worse than 10 toolbars on your mother's web browser scary.

-The packages this tool builds can be hosted as a regular arch repository, which you put into your `/etc/pacman.conf`.
+The packages this tool builds can be hosted as a regular arch repository, either on your local filesystem or on a webserver.
 The added convenience here is that although the packages came from the AUR, your clients install it through regular-old pacman.

 Usage
 -----